adamcheasley/adamcheasley.github.io/index.md

 [Networks/Communities](/networks/)
 [Projects](/projects/)

 I would love to hear from you!
-If you'd like to get in contact, find me on keybase:
+If you'd like to get in contact, find me on [Keybase](https://keybase.io/adamfc)
-[Keybase](https://keybase.io/adamfc)